 Classic Movies for Beginners

 It is Thanksgiving in the United States.
-Thank you to everyone who subscribes to my newsletter.
+Thank you to all new subscribers.
 This past month I’ve seen an upswing in subscriptions, and it has elevated my spirit something tremendous.
 I didn’t quite understand it, as a child, even when I had over 20 pen pals – that I must communicate and create, or I am not.
 Thank you for your comments and insights and most of all, for being here in the less known and less pruned corner of the Substack garden where this cottage (you decide what it looks like) stands.
 You’re inside this cottage and you’re looking at a mysterious large cabinet door.
 Dark brown and old, yet strong and durable.
 The door is taller than you, and you open it and step inside.

 You are, in case you forgot, in the Cabinet of Curiosities.
 This place is a collection of notable objects.
 Things for you to find and explore.
 I collect them for us, here, in this Cabinet of Curiosities.
 Some are real.
 Some are not real.
 Some things might interest you, some not as much.
 You might even find that you enjoy some things that you never expected to enjoy!
 Aren’t those experiences the most enduring in our memories?